Mrian07/Proyeksi/docs/development/development-environment-docker/README.md

-# OpenProject development setup via docker
+# ProyeksiApp development setup via docker

-The quickest way to get started developing OpenProject is to use the docker setup.
+The quickest way to get started developing ProyeksiApp is to use the docker setup.

 ## Requirements